alovajs/alovajs.github.io/docs/06-next-step/09-controlled-cache.md

 When sending a request, by default, it will first check whether there is matching cache data, and if it matches, it will use it as the response data to return.
 If in some scenarios, the user needs to use a custom cache, he must first use `setCache` to synchronize It is only feasible to set cached data, which undoubtedly increases the burden on users.
 This is an uncontrolled cache.

-If you want to use **IndexedDB** custom management cache data with uncontrolled caching, you may first pre-set the hit cache for upcoming requests, like this:
+If you want to use such **IndexedDB** to custom management cache data with uncontrolled caching, you may first pre-set the hit cache for upcoming requests, like this:

 ```javascript
 const getFile = fileName => {